shaimafikry/AirBnB_clone_v2/README.md

 1- we moved dir engine, put it inside models dir
 2- we updedated the do_create function to have more parametres 3- we added a sql setp file
+4-  we added a del func and filter output of objects